Spicy Eggplant Spread

 Squeeze out water.

-Boil the eggplant slices in half water and half apple cider vinegar for 1 minute, turn and boil for 1 min.
+Boil the eggplant slices in half water and half apple cider vinegar for 1 minute, turn over and continue t boil for another 1 min.
 Drain.

 In a baking pan, mix the onions and eggplant slices with a generous amount of olive oil and some oregano.
 Place the whole hot peppers on top.
 Roast at the same time as the tomatoes. (read below)